 Lastly we would like to thank the Midland Railway Centre and Llangollen Railcar staff for their assistance on the day.

 We still need to raise the funds to pay for the restoration of the diesel multiple unit.
-Please see the article about how your donation can be specifically used to sponsor a particular part of the restoration.
+Please see the details at the foot of this page about how to make a donation.